Ivan V of Russia: Marriage and issue

 In late 1683 or early 1684, Ivan married Praskovia Saltykova, daughter of Fyodor Petrovich Saltykov, a minor nobleman, by his wife, whose name is uncertain – it was either Yekaterina Fyodorovna or Anna Mikhailovna Tatishcheva.
 Ivan's marriage was arranged in the traditional style of Russian rulers: he selected a bride from a parade of potential candidates.

-Praskovia Saltykova, who came from a rather obscure family, had been raised in a middle-class household and adhered to conventional values and moral standards.
+Praskovia Saltykova, who came from a rather obscure Russian noble family, had been raised in a middle-class household and adhered to conventional values and moral standards.
 She bonded strongly with her gentle and simple-minded husband and became the mainstay of his life.
 She proved to be an exemplary wife to a mentally challenged man.
 Her moral character, simple lifestyle, charity, piety and non-involvement in politics were admired by all.
 She earned the lifelong respect of her powerful brother-in-law, Peter the Great, who entrusted the care and education of his own two daughters to her, imploring her to bring them up to be just like herself.

 Ivan's purported debility did not prevent him from producing robust offspring, and Praskovia bore him five daughters, three of whom lived to adulthood.
 Their children were: